How are scholarships the same as grants? Both are "gift" aid which does not require repayment.

 ● Sources for students throughout their college careers can be community and local, state, and national organizations; national foundations; state and federal agencies; companies and businesses; labor unions; private donors.

 • There are many FREE scholarship searches available on the Web.
 Do not pay for scholarship search services.
-See Scholarships on the Helpful Links tab for suggested reputable scholarship search services.
+View Scholarship Search Hints and some recommended Scholarship Search Links, below.

 Scholarship Search Hints